 In addition, concession fares will be introduced for people receiving the Newstart Allowance or Youth Allowance, as well as asylum seekers.
 The new concession fares will be introduced during 2017, pending discussions with Federal agencies.

 From late 2016, there'll be changes to where your bus service travels, stops and leaves the CBD, as part of the Queen's Wharf Brisbane Integrated Resort development.

 Due to permanent closure of Queens Wharf Road and temporary closure of William Street, bus routes that use these roads will be affected – some in both directions.
 Within the CBD these services and customers will be required to travel via alternative routes and may stop at different locations.

 We will aim to minimise inconvenience where possible for our customers ensuring there will be no change to frequency for your service.

-TransLink is launching in Toowoomba next year and urban buses will change to provide you with more services, better reliability and improved connectivity.
+TransLink will be coming to Toowoomba in 2017 and urban buses will change to provide you with more services, better reliability and improved connectivity.

 Our proposed network will provide you with new and improved routes, Sunday services, longer operating hours, extended coverage and more frequent trips to key areas of interest.

 Consultation with the local community closed on Sunday 16 October.
 The project team is currently reviewing all feedback to finalise the new bus network.